 Supercomputers in biophysics laboratories rely on GPUs to solve calculations involved in molecular dynamics (MD).
-To the uninitiated, MD focuses on the study of molecular simulations that could lead to the discovery of new materials for industrial applications and drugs that can cure debilitating disorders.
+To the uninitiated, MD is the study of molecular simulations that could lead to the discovery of new materials for industrial applications and drugs that can cure debilitating disorders.

-GPUs trace their origins back to arcade machines in the 1970s.
-Gun Fight (1975) and Space Invaders (1978) are two examples of arcade games that employed the use of GPU prototypes.
+GPUs trace their origins back to arcade machines of the 1970s.
+Gun Fight (1975) and Space Invaders (1978) are two examples of arcade games that employed GPU prototypes.

 - A GPU is that part of a computer that renders graphical content, letting it display visually intense videos, images, and animations on software or video games.

 - GPUs have more transistors than the average CPU, along with special features like built-in image-filtering features.

 - GPUs can do mathematical calculations faster than CPUs without consuming much power.
 But they cost more than CPUs given their capabilities.